drunk-code/drunk.tech/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/drunk-code/drunk.tech.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to both adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct and be drunk while coding.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to both adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct and to being drunk while coding.

 ## License